Contemporary-Physicslab/Labsafety/Generalsafety.md

-Call +31(0)15 27 88888
-using a landline at TU
+Call +31(0)15 27 88888 using a landline at TU

-Delft or your mobile
+Delft or your mobile phone
-phone

-Save number in your
+Save number in your mobile phone!
-mobile phone!

-Security at TU Delft
-Awareness: Campus Card
+## Campus card

+Your campuscard is your personal identification card on the campus as it is connected to your NetID.
+It provides access to:
+- exams;
+- printer and study facilities;
+- entrances to areas (buildings, labs etc.);
+- use of machinery after instruction.

 Take care of your campus card and do not give it to others!

-It is your personal identification card on the campus as it is connected to your NetID.
-It provides access to:
-• exams;
-• printer and study facilities;
-• entrances to areas (buildings, labs etc.);
-• use of machinery after instruction.

-In case of loss/theft:
-Report to Service Desk immediately.
+In case of loss/theft: Report to Service Desk immediately.

-Advice on Safety & Security at TU Delft
+## Advice on Safety & Security at TU Delft Conventional safety
-Conventional safety

 Anneke Koster-Ammerlaan
-Thom van Velzen

 Health, Safety and Environmental (HSE)
-Health, Safety and Environment Advisor

 Advisor, Faculty of Applied Sciences

 Department of Applied Physics

 Telephone number:06 42391886
-Telephone number: 06 14015800

 E-mail: M.J.J.Koster-Ammerlaan@tudelft.nl
-E-mail: T.J.vanVelzen@tudelft.nl

 Advice on Safety & Security at TU Delft

 Biological safety

 Safety & security

 Marinka Almering

 Ron Massink

 Biological Safety Officer TU Delft

 Corporate manager Integrated Hazard Risk

 Telephone number: 015 2789966

 TU Delft

 E-mail: M.J.H.Almering@tudelft.nl

 Radiological safety